Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - CE11.1.1.a) <CE11.1.1.a> Timing ends once the last mineral is obtained. (see #entangledRule("A.5.18"))
 CE11.1.2) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

-== CE11.2: Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures, 1.5-1.15
+== CE11.2: Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures, 1.5-1.15
 CE11.2.1) The run is considered complete once a piece of coal, an iron ingot, a gold ingot, a redstone, a lapis lazuli, a diamond, an emerald, and a nether quartz is obtained.

-== CE11.3: Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures, 1.16
+== CE11.3: Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures, 1.16
 CE11.3.1) The run is considered complete once a piece of coal, an iron ingot, a gold ingot, a redstone, a lapis lazuli, a diamond, an emerald, a nether quartz, and a netherite ingot is obtained.

-== CE11.4: Set Seed Glitchless/Random Seed Glitchless, Structures/No Structures, 1.17+
+== CE11.4: Set Seed No Major Glitches/Random Seed No Major Glitches, Structures/No Structures, 1.17+
 CE11.4.1) The run is considered complete once a piece of coal, an iron ingot, a gold ingot, a redstone, a lapis lazuli, a diamond, an emerald, a nether quartz, a netherite ingot, a copper ingot, and an amethyst shard is obtained.

 = CE12: Full Iron Armor and 15 Levels